Elementary-team/flutter-elementary/packages/elementary_helper/README.md

 }
 ```

  The returned `Future` completes with the result on success, or completes with the error (and additionally calls `handleError`) on failure.
-Tasks that are still running when the model is disposed do not complete — their futures remain pending and are collected by the GC together with the model.
+Tasks that are still running when the model is disposed will never complete their associated `Future`s — those futures remain pending (even though the underlying async operations may continue running) and are collected by the GC together with the model.

 > **Note:** Do not await the result of `exec` from outside the wm/model's own scopes (e.g. from a global service).
 Such a caller would be permanently suspended after disposal and would not be collected by the GC as part of the model's lifecycle.